 You’re a New Business Owner

-If this is the first year you’ve opened or purchased your business, you may want to consider using an account for your first time filing as a business owner.
+Is the first year you’ve opened or purchased your business?
+If so, you may want to consider using an accountant for your first time filing as a business owner.

 You’ve Had a Business Status Change